When you prop up a child, you take away the chance to develop balance and posture naturally.

 Let her stand, get her balance, and move when she’s ready.
 Same with sitting.
 She’ll do it perfectly, when she’s mastered the prerequisites.
 There is no benefit to “Sooner.”
 There can be harm in attempting something before you’re ready to.

 Often, you can see discomfort in both the body language and faces of children who don’t have free control of their own bodies.
 You can see it on the street, and you can see it in unlicensed photographs from the web.
-The photo at left isn’t as awful as it can be, but one still has to ask, as always, “What is that like for the kid?”
-And the other picture, from an article actually called “teaching your baby to sit,” has the kid in a position I can’t believe she arrived at by herself.
+To me, the kid pushed into plastic thing at the top of the page is cruel.
+The photo at left isn’t as awful as it can be, but one must always ask: “What is that like for the kid?”
+And the other picture, from an article actually called “teaching your baby to sit,” has the kid’s legs folded into in a position that I don’t believe she could arrive at by herself.

 How the baby learns to stand and walk … and what that teaches us about parents.

 See (or remember) your baby’s big muscles learning to work together, starting from the inside – the core rocks with timing, coordinating that heavy head with limb kicks – eventually, they flump over onto their side.
 Each step has its challenges, joys and fears; each attempt is an experiment.
-Each step builds naturally on the skills and strengths developed during the previous steps.
-It’s that same amazing system that’s worked for everything in the natural world forever.
+Each step builds confidence, and the mechanics build naturally on the skills and strengths developed during the previous steps.
+It’s the amazing system that’s worked for everything in the natural world forever.

 Step by step, your child will roll, half sit, sit on its butt, get up, and walk.
-At Loczy, Emmi Pikler worked with her associate Klara Pap in creating these wonderful drawings of the natural progression of a child learning:So, please enjoy the profound pleasure of watching this miraculous, beautiful and pretty-much inevitable voyage … as your child moves on their own, ultimately making a brief stop at walking before leaping from sofas.
+At Loczy, Emmi Pikler worked with her associate Klara Pap in creating these wonderful drawings of the natural progression of the handful of months in which a child learns to walk:So, please enjoy the profound pleasure of watching this miraculous, beautiful and pretty-much inevitable voyage … as your child moves on their own, ultimately making a brief stop at walking before stage-diving off sofas, scaling fences, etc.

 What happens when parents “help” their kids learn how to walk?
 Let’s say the squares on Pikler’s chart were numbered, 1 – 25.
 In effect, the parent is saying “Hey, I see you are at stage 17, starting to pull yourself up.
-I am going to drag you, arms over head, past the next 8 steps, to #24, and when you get there, you’ll still have your arms over your head!”
+I am going to drag you, arms over head, past the next 8 steps, to #24, which I will ask you to do with your arms held above your head.”

-Take a moment to imagine the child’s experience.
+Take a moment to imagine the child’s experience – or even to remember your own.
 What does it feel like to learn to balance?

 Eventually, the kid will get to step 18, which has to come before 19 and 20, etc, if he is to eventually walks on his own.
-That dragged-forward kid may not get there sooner, and is more like to bring anxiety instead of confidence, thanks to the “help” and the “teaching.”
+That kid who is “helped” by being dragged may not get to any steps any sooner, won’t have the advantages of balance built from the ground up, and is more like to arrive with anxiety than with confidence, thanks to the “help” and the “teaching.”